The ultimate Salkantay Trek to Machu Picchu Packing List

 Before starting your trek, you will receive a small canvas bag to store your clothes and other essential items.
 You can carry up to 7 kg of weight.

-Our porter will carry your canvas bag and the food and camping equipment along the route.
-It's important to note that you won't have access to your items in the canvas bag until the end of the day since the porters and horses will always be ahead of the group.
+Our horseman will carry your duffle bag for you, together with the food and camping gear, along the entire route.
+It’s important to note that you won’t have access to your items in the duffle bag until the end of each day at the campsites—the horsemen and horses will always be ahead of the group.

 During the day, you'll need a spacious backpack to carry your belongings: warm clothing, a windbreaker, a camera, sunscreen, snacks, water, etc. A 30-liter backpack is usually sufficient.